sidgan/LHCDataAnalysis/README.md

 ##Dataset

 A dataset describes a process completely.
 A process is any interaction taking place in the LHC.
 An example would be proton-proton collision in the LHC, taking place at a single vertex.
 A single process may be composed of many collisions taking place at the same vertex.
 The weekly collection of data is uniquely represented by the name of the dataset.
-It describes which week�s data it contains, 20140101 - 20140107 will describe the first week of year 2014.
+It describes which weeks data it contains, 20140101 - 20140107 will describe the first week of year 2014.

-A datasets� format is defined by three distinct parts, a b c
+A datasets format is defined by three distinct parts, a b c